sweatC/Eye-Leo-Site/README.md

 # Eye-Leo-Site
-First attempt to do site on html, css and js.
+First attempt to do site on html, css and js.(paw animation)

 ![alt text](images/result.PNG)